hoily/AngryBirds/README.md

 # AngryBirds
 [![CircleCI](https://circleci.com/gh/hoily/AngryBirds.svg?style=svg)](https://circleci.com/gh/hoily/AngryBirds)

-A python script that will analyze a Twitter user's tweets and classify them as 'Angry' or 'Calm'
+A python script that will analyse a Twitter user's tweets and classify them as 'Angry' or 'Calm'

+## Requirements

+ - MongoDB Server

+ The MongoDB instance must be running on localhost:27017

 ## Install